weechat/weechat/UPGRADING.md

 ### Evaluation in buflist

-The evaluation of expressions in buflist options is not recursive any more, to prevent too many evaluations, for example in buffer variables (see issue [#1060](https://github.com/weechat/weechat/issues/1060) for more information).\
+The evaluation of expressions in buflist options is not recursive anymore, to prevent too many evaluations, for example in buffer variables (see issue [#1060](https://github.com/weechat/weechat/issues/1060) for more information).\
 If you are using custom variables/options containing evaluated expressions,